 - In 2012, Washington State created the Blue Ribbon Panel to review OA research and issue recommendations.
 The Marine Resource Advisory Council was subsequently created to establish a coordinated response to OA and engage in public outreach.
 More information, including bill text, is available here.

 - Maine and Maryland task forces have completed reviews, and legislators in those states are now looking to implement recommendations.
-Massachusetts, New Hampshire, Rhode Island and several other states have introduced similar bills to establish an OA task force.

 Science and Reports